rgalanakis/goless/doc/body.rst

 Examples
 ========

+The ``examples/`` folder contains a number of examples.

+In addtion,
-There are many examples from http://gobyexample.com implemented via ``goless``.
-See the ``tests/test_examples.py`` file.
+there are many examples from http://gobyexample.com implemented via ``goless`` in the ``tests/test_examples.py`` file.

-If you have an idiomatic Go example you'd like converted, please see :ref:`a-contrib` below.
+If there is an example you'd like to see, or an idiomatic Go example you'd like converted, please see :ref:`a-contrib` below.

 .. _a-backends: